DTerm user manual

 --- Local Echo

---- Bytes typed as plain ASCII (7 bit only) or as ASCII text representation of binary 8bit values
+--- Bytes to be transmitted may be entered as plain ASCII (7 bit only) or as ASCII text representation of binary 8bit values

 --- Screen Font